ls-hassan/fs-Keyloggerv1/README.md

 # **Full Stealth Keylogger v1**

 **Project Overview**
-WindowsExplorer is a **Python-based keylogger** designed for **ethical hacking, cybersecurity research, and educational purposes**.
+Full Stealth keylogger (disguised as WindowsExplorer) is a **Python-based keylogger** designed for **ethical hacking, cybersecurity research, and educational purposes**.
 This keylogger captures keystrokes and **sends logs via email after every 15 keypresses (customizable)** instead of relying on a time-based interval.

 Additionally, the script ensures persistence by:
 - **Moving itself** to `C:\Users\<user>\AppData\Roaming\WindowsExplorer.exe`